-The main roof structure as from our restricted external ground floor inspection was noted to be pitched, clad externally with slates incorporating a flat section which appears to be overlaid in felt coverings.
+The main roof structure as from our restricted external ground floor inspection was noted to be pitched clad externally with slates incorporating flat sections.

 We confirm that no access was gained onto the external roof structure and inadequate vantage available from ground floor level, therefore the external roof structure was not fully inspected.